software-tools-books/js4ds/_en/callbacks.md

 The best way to understand what's going on is to draw a step-by-step memory diagram.
 In step 1, we call `adder(1)`:

-FIXME-14: diagram
+FIXME: diagram

 `adder` creates a new function that includes a reference to that 1 we just passed in:

-FIXME-14: diagram
+FIXME: diagram

 In step 3,
 `adder` returns that function, which is assigned to the name `add1`:

-FIXME-14: diagram
+FIXME: diagram

 Crucially,
 the function that `add1` now refers to keeps its reference to the value 1,